macumbista/benjolin/README.txt

 —FIL: output of the Voltage Controlled Filter

-–PATCHBAY and EXTERNAL CONTROL INPUTS
+—PATCHBAY and EXTERNAL CONTROL INPUTS

 —O1 CV: Control Voltage Input to Oscillator 1